aminghafari1/fmri_preprocessing/README.md

 *raw_file.nii.gz* --> This is the raw 4D fMRI time series.

 *slice_timings.txt* --> Custom slice timing file for slicetimer --tcustom, suitable for multiband and other irregular acquisition schemes.
-See the script comments and step-by-step documentation for interleaved acquisitions.

 *Optional but necessary for distortion correction:*